Suyog-Sandip-Patil/movie-recommender-system/README.md

 This project is licensed under the MIT License.

 🙌 Acknowledgments
-TMDB for providing the movie data API.
+TMDB for providing the movie data API

-Scikit-learn for machine learning tools.
+Scikit-learn for machine learning tools

-Flask & Streamlit for UI frameworks.
+Flask & Streamlit for UI frameworks

 🎉 Enjoy exploring movies with this recommendation system!